Reddythedeveloper/Hands-on-12-Spark-on-AWS/README.md

 2. Create a new **Role**.
 3. Select **AWS service** as the trusted entity and choose **Glue** as the use case.
 4. Attach the `AWSGlueServiceRole` managed policy.
-5. Attach the `AmazonS3FullAccess` policy (for this demo) or a more restrictive policy that only grants access to your two buckets.
+5. Attach the `AmazonS3FullAccess` policy.
 6. Name the role `AWSGlueServiceRole-Reviews` and create it.

 ### 4. Create the AWS Glue ETL Job
 1. Go to the **AWS Glue** service.
 2. In the navigation pane, click on **ETL jobs**.
 3. Select the **Spark script editor** option to create a new job.
-4. Paste the contents of `src/glue_job_script.py` into the editor.
+4. Paste the contents of `src/glue_job_script.py` into the editor. *(Ensure your script uses your globally unique bucket names!)*
 5. Go to the **Job details** tab.
 6. Set the **Name** to `process_reviews_job`.
 7. Select the `AWSGlueServiceRole-Reviews` **IAM Role** you created in the previous step.
 8. Save the job.

-> **Note:** The script is already configured to use the `handsonfinallanding` and `handsonfinalprocessed` buckets.

 ### 5. Create the Lambda Trigger Function
 This function will start the Glue job when a file is uploaded.